electric-sql/pglite/docs/docs/orm-support.md

 ## TypeORM

-[TypeORM](https://typeorm.io/) is an ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript (ES2021).
+[TypeORM](https://typeorm.io/) is an ORM that can run in NodeJS, the Browser, and many other platforms.
 Key features include:

 - Clean object-relational model
 - Eager and lazy associations (relations)